elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-styling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It works the same as :host, but applied only if the shadow host or any of its ancestors in the outer document matches the selector.
+  <div><strong>Interview Response:</strong> It works the same as :host, but it is applied only if the shadow host or ancestors in the outer document matches the selector.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />